foldl/chatllm.cpp/docs/multimodal.md

 ## Dependencies

 To keep things simple, external tools are used for accessing and processing multimedia data.
-This tools should available in OS's searching paths.
+These tools should available in OS's searching paths.

 * **[ffmpeg](https://ffmpeg.org/)**: v7.0.2 or compatible